FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Subtraction

-Subtracting a shape from another one is called \"cut\" in FreeCAD and is done like this   *
+Subtracting a shape from another one is called \"cut\" in FreeCAD and is done like this:

 ```python